Learn About Our mission

 Young people have seen their travel plans foiled, internships pulled, and graduate jobs market shrink considerably.

-Covid Interns connects these two otherwise very separate groups for volunteer placements to mutual benefit – young people receive currently rare professional opportunities while businesses avail of skilled candidates in a tough period.
+Covid Interns connects these two otherwise very separate groups for volunteer placements to mutual benefit – young people receive currently rare professional opportunities while businesses avail of skilled volunteer assistance in a tough period.

 Paddy Ryder

 Paddy has recently graduated from the Global Business Studies at Trinity College Dublin.
 He has an avid interest in business strategy, entrepreneurship and finance.
-He is currently pursuing an MSc Finance and Accounting at Imperial College London.
-He is a former ambassador for Movember, and is a keen golfer playing off a handicap of 9.
+He plans to pursue further study with a masters of Finance and Accounting at Imperial College London.
+He is keen golfer playing off a handicap of 9 (*in good weather).

 Rob Muldowney